Table of Contents

 Automated dialers let you speed up the calling process by taking care of dialing, skipping through wrong numbers, and syncing with the campaign database to bring in voter data.

 Phone bankers make around 35 calls per hour when manually dialing numbers from a call list.
 With an automated dialer like a Predictive Dialer, your volunteers reach up to 110 supporters per hour.
-Moreover, organizations like OFC have observed up to a 7% increase in voter turnout through the proper use of automated dialers.
+In CallHub’s Organizing for Change case study, participating groups reported turnout gains of up to 7% in some ridings while using centralized data and volunteer-team analytics.

 Go face to face when you have a large volunteer base